stephenh/stephenh.github.com/data-binding-review.markdown

       p.name.set("Bob")
 </pre>

-With Scala implicit conversion and operator overloading:
+Fair enough.
+But, now with Scala implicit conversion and operator overloading, we can remove both the `.get` on line 2 and the `.set` on line 3:

 <pre name="code" class="scala">
       val p = new Parent